agile-ts/documentation/docs/quick_start/React.md

 To add new Data to our Collection, we cann use the `collect` function.
 In this case we add the _currentInput_ to our Collection, with a random Id as primaryKey.

+To find out more about Collections, checkout our [Collection](../packages/core/features/collection/Introduction.md) docs.

 ## 🔍 More